 Are you an Engineering Pathway Program student?

 If you’re undertaking the Bachelor of Engineering (Honours) – Engineering Pathway program, you’ll need to enrol in the courses from your engineering degree of choice.
-Use the Engineering Pathway Study Plan to help you select your courses.
-Or, if you’re unsure, contact Ask ECMS.
+Please contact Ask ECMS for information.

 Have you completed the prerequisites?